Yashwardhan-R/Document-Identification-Using-OCR-Similarity-Index/README.md

 This project is licensed under the GPL-3.0 License.

 📬 Contact
-Shaunak Godbole
+Yashwardhan Ramchaware
-🔗 GitHub: ShaunakGodbole77
+🔗 GitHub: Yashwardhan-R